 How To Evaluate Scientific Research

-I received an email from one of our customers with a great question,
+After writing three blogs about the controversy surrounding antiperspirants as a cause for breast cancer, I received an email from one of our customers with a great question.

 “Thank you for reminding me to be more cautious about what I believe that I see on the internet.
 But how am I or anyone who doesn't have a science background supposed to know what to look for in all of those studies we read about?”

 The science teacher in me just loved this question!
 So, I decided to deviate from my original blog plan about natural deodorant to try and help answer the question.

 Every day we are bombarded with information about science from newspapers, radio, television, and the internet.

 As consumers, we often need to evaluate scientific claims in advertising and the media.